 Frequently Asked Questions About Turntables Under $300

-If you’re considering buying a turntable under $300, you may have some questions.
+You may have some questions about buying a turntable under $300.
 Here are some of the most common questions people ask about turntables in this price range:

 A turntable is a device used for playing vinyl records.
 It works by spinning the record on a platter while a needle or stylus reads the grooves on the record and converts the information into an electrical signal.